christospitsi/website/content/about.md

 date: 2018-01-22T19:09:45Z
 draft: true
 ---
-I am Christos, a software engineer, currently working at Sauter Automation Ltd as a Control Applications Design Engineer.
+I am Christos Pitsikas, a software engineer, currently working at Sauter Automation Ltd as a Control Applications Design Engineer.

 I possess a BSc and Msc (Hons 2:1) from Democritus University of Thrace in